What is greenwashing - and how do you spot it?

 Be specific about scope.
 "Our packaging is made from 80% recycled materials" is substantiable.
 "Our packaging is sustainable" is not.
 Every environmental claim should have a defined scope, methodology, and evidence base.

 Get third-party verification for material claims.
-Independent verification — from a credible accreditation body, not a self-certification scheme — provides both legal protection and credibility with customers and investors.
+Independent verification from a credible provider can add both legal protection and credibility with customers and investors.
+Self-certification or a private badge created by the brand itself is much weaker.

 Keep evidence on file.
 The CMA Code requires that businesses hold the evidence to support their claims before making them, not after.
 If a claim cannot be substantiated from existing evidence, it should not be made.